menixator/procella/README.md

 of the GPIO pin.

-If these random bytes were not filled, the values in those positions will always be an unchanging value, lets assume 0.
+If these random bytes were not filled, the values in those positions will always be an unchanging value, let's assume 0.
 Therefore, the packet for A will always be the same(even after encryption) no matter how many times you send it.
 The attacker can use this information to map out all the possible outputs on the gpio pin for all the combinations and essentially create a device that can talk